-Once a woman is free from her abuser, she might find that she isn’t emotionally free.
-Now she is dealing with fierce ANGER toward him.
-How can she get free from that?
+Once you are free from your abuser, you might find that you are not truly emotionally free.
+Now you must deal with fierce ANGER toward your abuser.
+How can you get free from that?

 First of all, anger is understandable, and normal.
-A woman who has been abused shouldn’t feel ashamed that she is angry.
-If she did, she would just have one more negative emotion (shame) to deal with.
+A person who has been abused shouldn’t feel ashamed for being angry.
+Shame is just one more negative emotion to deal with.

-And yet, her anger is keeping her from enjoying her freedom.
-She is, in essence, still tied to him.
+And yet, your anger keeps you from enjoying your freedom.
+You are, in essence, still tied to your abuser.
 And, that isn’t a good thing.

-What are some ways that women might deal with their anger?
-Some women:
+What are some ways abuse survivors might deal with their anger?
+Some of us:

 - Close themselves off; they go numb.

-- Act out – destroying items that remind them of him.
+- Act out – destroying items that remind them of their abuser.

 - Hurt themselves, physically, or internally, (migraines, depression, high blood pressure, etc.)